threefoldfoundation/www_freeflow_life/content/home/index.md

 ## THE FREEFLOW <br> VISION.

-### Our vision is to the create a better digital life.
+### Our vision is to create a more <br>safe and sovereign internet together.

-We are on our way to achieving this vision by setting up a new internet, a global network of decentralized compute and storage and by creating a safer and more private digital identity for everyone.
+We dream about a global network of internet capacity <br>which can be the foundation for our digital life <br>where everyone can be equal and powerful, <br>where we don't have to be a product, <br> where information can be authentic.